On the Seashore

 1921, Painting, Oil, Canvas , Futurism

 The landscape "On the Seashore" features a panoramic view of the land where the sun rises, painted with the distinctive textural richness that Davyd Burliuk always sought to achieve.
 The landscape is associated with Ukrainian scenery, evoking vivid memories of childhood.
-The painting was created in Tokyo, where David Burliuk once lived on his way to emigration to the United States.
+On the Seashore’s history traces back to 1921, when the artist lived in Tokyo on his way to emigrating to the United States.

 - Format Digital Original Standard